hearthandsinc/challenges/ios/server/readme.md

 1. You need to install Ngrok on your system: follow the [official documentation](https://ngrok.com/download)
-2. Then, after having started the server (see above), execute the command:
+2. Then, after having started the server (see above), execute the command: `ngrok http 3000`

 This will give you a public URL of the form `https://9f98-62-194-145-77.ngrok.io`, that can be used to reach your server